Protecting Pennsylvania’s Plants and Animals

 WPC’s Climate Change Research

 Climate change will likely alter the distribution and abundance of plant and animal species in Pennsylvania.
 Some species will respond differently than others based on their biological needs, range and how dependent they are on factors affected by climate change.
-In Pennsylvania, we will likely have winners, species that expand their range, and losers, those whose ranges become smaller and may even be lost from the state.
+In Pennsylvania, we will likely have "winners," species that expand their range, and "losers," those species whose ranges become smaller and may even be lost from the state.
 We may even gain species, as those currently limited to the south expand their ranges northward.
 Recognizing which species are more vulnerable to climate change and potential responses are important first steps in preparing for future conservation efforts.

 PNHP biologists have been using a climate change vulnerability index (CCVI) developed by NatureServe to begin to understand which species in Pennsylvania are more vulnerable to climate change.
 We found that plants and animals with more limited dispersal and specialized habitat requirements are more vulnerable to climate change than those species that can move long distances and can be found in a variety of habitats.